CDU-HIT238/slides/week1/index.md

 	* Commit your changes and see how they appear
 	* The theme is only used to markdown content

+Note:
+Remember that your file needs to be called index.html and is case sensitive.
+Most web servers are case sensitive and so you need to use only lowercase characters in your index.html filename.

 <!-- .slide: data-background-image="images/git-bg.jpg" -->
 ### Adding new content continued...